-As a member of the House Education and the Labor Committee, I have the unique opportunity to work directly on meaningful reforms to education in a manner that will best serve Georgia and the nation as a whole.
+As a senior member of the House Education and the Labor Committee, I have the unique opportunity to work directly on meaningful reforms to education in a manner that will best serve Georgia and the nation as a whole.
 A quality education is vital to the success of our nation’s youth and I will continue to work tirelessly to ensure that our nation has a modern education system that puts students first.

-With this in mind, I was proud to support H.R.
-2353, the Strengthening Career and Technical Education (CTE) for the 21st Century Act, which President Trump signed into law on July 31, 2018.
-As a small business owner in the construction industry for over 40 years, I have experienced firsthand just how hard it can be to find skilled and qualified workers and I was honored to stand by President Trump as he signed this critical legislation into law.
+As a small business owner in the construction industry for about 40 years, I have experienced firsthand just how hard it can be to find skilled and qualified workers.
+That’s why I was proud to support H.R.
+2353, the Strengthening Career and Technical Education (CTE) for the 21st Century Act, andI was honored to stand by President Trump as he signed this critical legislation into law on July 31, 2018.
 The Strengthening Career and Technical Education for the 21st Century Act helps to change the narrative that a four-year college degree is the best option for all of our students.
 This bill bolsters Americans who wish to pursue different paths, such as career and technical programs, which are leading to some of the most in-demand and high-paying jobs available today.
 As the law of the land, this legislation has already begun to bridge the gap between our business and education communities, and is leading to a renewed sense of optimism that we will see for years to come in our workforce.

 With this in mind, I was proud to support H.R.
 4508, the Promoting Real Opportunity, Success, and Prosperity through Education Reform (PROSPER) Act during the 115th Congress, a major overhaul of the higher education system and 9 years since the last reauthorization of the Higher Education Act.
 This bill made significant student loan reforms to help tackle this growing issue of student debt in a responsible manner.

-Additionally, since 2013, the total of student loan balances in the United States exceeded $1.5 trillion; over quadruple what it was in 2003.
-Furthermore, the average debt for an undergraduate degree has exceeded $30,000.
+Additionally, since 2013, the total of student loan balances in the United States exceeded $1.6 trillion; over quadruple what it was in 2003.
+Furthermore, the average debt for an undergraduate degree has exceeded $32,000.

-Therefore, we must enact market driven reforms, so we can empower students to take fiscally responsible steps to tackling the growing student debt.
+I believe we must enact market driven reforms, so we can empower students to take fiscally responsible steps to tackling the growing student debt.
 Students should be fully informed of the responsibility of taking out loans and what that can mean for their financial future.
 Depending on the chosen career path, debt can be more difficult to pay off over time.
 Financial education is the key to avoiding excessive amounts of debt.